Skip to main content

 " I have it with me, Kakasa."
 She shocked everyone. " Tell us, who did you give the letters to when you wanted to send them to Mewar?"

-" Parvat Das ji, he goes to Mewar for work and he has been the messenger for the last twenty years."
+" Parvat Das ji, he goes through Mewar for work, and he has been the messenger for the last twenty years."

 " Yes, Kakasa... but now what will be his profit from this?"
-Everyone was quiet as Aarti Bai shouted. " Aparna!
+Everyone was quiet as Aarti Bai stood in disbelief. " Aparna!
 What are you saying?"

 " Shama kare Kakisa, I have proof."
 She went on as the woman looked shocked and teary-eyed.
-The same tears appeared in Ajabde's eyes as she loved the old lady but she had a huge responsibility as Kuwarani now.
+The same tears appeared in Ajabde's eyes as she loved the old lady, but she had a huge responsibility as Kunwarani now.

 " He wanted to be Panchayet head.
 But his name was far from coming up with the other elderly people here, the trusted families that have served Mewar.
 A failed rebellion would have made Ranaji so angry that he would have removed the panchayat and made a new one.
 Parvat Das ji would then use the opportunity.
-The Afghans used him knowing, that once he became the leader, they will gain easy access to set up a secret camp here and eventually capture the place."
-The villagers gasped and were scared as Aarti Bai cried " Please tell me you are lying.
+The Afghans used him, knowing that once he became the leader, they would gain easy access to set up a secret camp here and eventually capture the place."
+The villagers gasped and were scared as Aarti Bai cried, " Please tell me you are lying.
 You don't have any proof."

 " I do."
 She tried hard so that her voice didn't shake. " Here."
 She displayed what she found.